 2016 Changes to the Nutrition Facts Label

-Manufacturers are slowly switching over to a label reflecting the 2016 changes.
-Food products on your local store’s shelves and in your own pantry may or may not reflect the most current label changes.
-End date for total compliance for product manufacturers is January 1, 2021.
+Manufacturers have largely switched over to a label reflecting the 2016 changes.
+End date for total compliance for product manufacturers was January 1, 2021.

 Here is information on the most recent updates:

-“Serving Sizes”, on the label as seen above, have been updated with data from the most recent self-reported consumption data.
+“Serving Sizes”, on the label as seen above (pre-2016), have been updated with data from the most recent self-reported consumption data.

 (Please see What Is A Low FODMAP Serving Size? for more information as to why these amounts are probably not what you think they are).